 Salsa de chile cascabel on simple nachos

-Chili cascabel is a small round dried chili that rattles with seeds when shaken, hence its name "rattle chili" or "little bell".
-It is a mild chili low on the Scoville index, with a mild smoky and sharp acidic flavour.
-The chili is used in stews and soups and occasionally in salsas like in this recipe.
+Chilli cascabel is a small, round dried chilli that rattles with seeds when shaken, hence its name "rattle chilli" or "little bell".
+It is a mild chilli, low on the Scoville index, with a mild, smoky, and sharp acidic flavour.
+The chilli is used in stews and soups, and occasionally in salsas, like in this recipe.

 The salsa has a lovely mild flavour, slightly spicy but more fresh and lively.
-I served it on a very simple nacho recipe, chips, cheese and scallions to allow the flavours of the chili to shine rather than be subdued by anything else.
-It brightened up the nachos adding deep flavours and smoky nuances to the dish.
-These nachos served as a starter and they disappeared fast, the robust salsa being the highlight.
+I served it with a straightforward nacho recipe: chips, cheese, and scallions, allowing the flavours of the chilli to shine rather than be subdued by anything else.
+It brightened up the nachos, adding deep flavours and smoky nuances to the dish.
+These nachos served as a state,r and they disappeared fast, the robust salsa being the highlight.

 Ingredients: